ChrisCoffey/Articles/content/standalone/currently_reading.md

 #### Designing Data Intensive Applications
 I'm working through this as part of a book club with a colleague.
 I started reading the PDF version, but I can't get through ebooks on a laptop/monitor so I ended up grabbing the paper copy.
 I'm a big fan of databases, and thus far I've been impressed by how much depth this book brings.

-#### Ringworld
-I love sci-fi of all kinds, but particularly hard sci-fi.
-Ringworld is a classic I recently received as a gift.

 #### Linear Algebra and its Applications
 I'm not sure its fair to say one's _reading_ a maths textbook, but I've been working through this classic introductory linear algebra text.
 I have a liberal arts education and unfortunately there are some large gaps in my basic mathematical skills.
 So, I borrowed this from my brother.